blue0513/slackdeck-proto/README.md

 1. Run `node build-mac.js`
 2. In `./dist/mac`, you can find `slackdeck-proto.app`
-3. Copy `settings.json` to the same directory of `slackdeck-proto.app`
+3. Double click `slackdeck-proto.app` and start the app
-4. Double click `slackdeck-proto.app` and start the app!
+4. Import `settings.json`

 ## Contribute